-In order to ensure the widest possible participation and the requisite transparency, every call for proposals must be accompanied by guidelines for applicants.
+To ensure the widest possible participation and the requisite transparency, every call for proposals must be accompanied by guidelines for applicants.

-The guidelines for applicants are published on the website of DG International Cooperation and Development and in any other appropriate media (other websites, specialised press, local publications, etc.).
+The guidelines for applicants are published on the website of DG International Partnerships or Funding & Tender opportunities website (F&T Portal)229 and in any other appropriate media (other websites, specialised press, local publications, etc.).
 They should also be available in hard copy from the contracting authority.
 They should be available in the languages appropriate to the call for proposals.